 San Francisco is a compact and densely populated city, so it is well covered with public transit.
 In addition to the popular cable cars and historic streetcars, there are 6 Muni Metro (light rail) lines and more than 60 bus routes.
-The city’s transit system, SF Muni, makes San Francisco excursions easy and inexpensive.
-It also solves the twin problems of driving and parking in a very busy city.
+San Francisco’s public transit solves the twin problems of driving and parking in a very busy city.

 San Francisco Excursions are Easy on Public Transit

 Armed with a MuniMobile app or a Clipper Card for hassle-free payment and the transit app NextBus to discover routes and stops and track vehicles, you can move around San Francisco with ease, and, as we travelers often claim, the journey is part of the experience.